AndrewDimes/Checkers/README.md

 //game link

-Some features I hope to implement in the future are highlighted possible moves, double jump, and a king function for pieces that make it to the other end of the board.
+Some features I hope to implement in the future are highlighted possible moves, double jump, and a king function for pieces that make it to the other end of the board.SSSS1